 INSERT, you may want to insert the rows that are not duplicate.
 To do so, use

 INSERT IGNORE.
-For each row that cannot be inserted, you will receive a warning (not an error).
-If you receive an error, you know that the whole statement failed and nothing was written.
+For each row that cannot be inserted, you will receive a warning, not an error, and non-duplicate rows will still be inserted.
+If you receive an error, you know that the whole statement failed for some other reason and nothing was written.

 To entirely replace a row, the simplest solution is to use